tbogdala/mindmeld/README.md

 #### TODO

-* Need to break apart the new chat log page to have model setup on it's own page.
 * Add avatar pictures to the chat log and to be used in the AppBar for the chat log page
-* Low nBatch ruined something in llama_decode somewhere in the bindings.
-Batch of 8 limited incoming prompt to 166 characters.
-* Provide a text hint as to how to add more models in the onboarding page.
 * BUG: make sure chat logs with duplicate names can't be made
 * Should have copy icon next to chat log settings to copy scenario/desc and then paste icons in the sections.
   Should confirm the pastes with a bottom sheet so that there's not accidental overrides.
-* Main screen should be a main menu where you can:
-    - chat
-    - manage models
-    - [tbd: group chat, games, etc]
-* When app isn't focus, maybe send the user a notification?
 * Long press of send button should 'impersonate' the AI instead if there's a message in the text box?
 * Have a help icon for ChatLog Configuration to explain settings verbosely.
-* Gotta version info the config files and chat logs
-* BUG: changing model in chat log settings wont change the loaded model
 * Confirm that not supplying a ConfigModelSetting context size uses -1 or auto for default.
 * BUG: ConfigModelSettings that are nullable might not be picking good defaults.
     ThreadCount to -1 causes crash for example so 1 is hardcoded in as a default if not supplied.